aadityaubhat/ChatTree/README.md

 # 🌳 ChatTree

 **ChatTree** is a proof-of-concept (POC) chat interface that enables **non-linear conversations** — allowing users to branch off and explore alternate threads from any user message.
-It reimagines how we interact with AI by letting conversations evolve as a tree rather than a straight line.
+It reimagines how we interact with AI by letting conversations evolve as a tree rather than a thread.

-> Instead of a single linear chat thread, you get a **conversation tree** — ideal for step-by-step workflows, debugging, ideation, or process navigation.
+Instead of a single linear chat thread, you get a **conversation tree** — ideal for managing context.
 ---

 ## 🧠 Why ChatTree?

-This POC explores a fundamental limitation in traditional chat UIs: they are linear.
+This POC explores a fundamental limitation in traditional chats: they are linear.
 But real-world thought processes aren't.

 Users often need to:
 - Ask multiple follow-ups about the same step